Anti-German sentiment colors Polish president's election campaign | DW | 11.07.2020

 Ahead of a runoff vote, Polish President Andrzej Duda has accused German media of intervening in the election campaign.
 Surveys show him and his challenger, Rafal Trzaskowski, in a tight contest.

 Trzaskowski, who will now face Duda in the runoff vote, is a political science graduate.
-Previously, he has been the minister for digitization in Donald Tusk's government and a member of the European Parliament.
+Previously, he has served as minister for digitization in Donald Tusk's government and a member of the European Parliament.
 In the runoff, he has a good chance of getting the votes of many people who cast a ballot for other opposition candidates in the first round.

 The election result will decide whether the nationalist, conservative PiS will retain its monopoly on power.
 Trzaskowski would prove a hard opponent who could thwart further controversial reforms intended by the ruling party.
 For many citizens in the EU member state, the vote represents a crossroads for the country.